 This document provides interim guidance and will be updated as needed.

 The information below is important for people with heart disease, stroke, and cardiovascular disease.

-The human immunodeficiency virus (HIV) kills or damages cells in the body's immune system, making it more difficult to fight infections like the flu virus.
-Because of cell damage, people with HIV/AIDS are more likely to develop complications such as pneumonia from the flu.
+HIV kills or damages cells in your body's immune system, making it more difficult to fight infections like the flu virus.
+This means you’re more likely to get complications like pneumonia from the flu.
 And that can raise the odds that you’ll wind up in the hospital with heart- and lung-related problems.
 Flu can also be fatal.

-The CDC recommends getting the flu shot instead of the live attenuated flu vaccine or FluMist.
-The flu shot is an inactivated vaccine (containing a killed virus) that's given with a needle.
-FluMist contains a weakened form of the live flu virus and is only approved for use in healthy people ages 2 to 49.
-Both the flu shot and FluMist cause antibodies to develop in the body.
-These antibodies help give added protection against the flu infection.
+The CDC says to get the flu shot instead of the nasal spray version (FluMist).
+The flu shot uses a dead flu virus.
+FluMist contains a live, weakened flu virus and is only approved for use in healthy people ages 2 to 49.

 Flu season can begin as early as October and last as late as May.
 October or November is the ideal time to be vaccinated, but you can get it as late as December.

 The flu shot starts to work about 2 weeks after you get it.
 That’s why you need to get it early in the fall.
 The longer you go without it, the more likely you are to get the flu or have complications.

 Do I Need a Shot Every Year?